 He’s not so bad.
 Better than the others, at least.
 Fleur wrinkled her nose and hastened to the apparition point.
 And Harry is busy with exams, so at least I’ll have someone to talk to.

 She apparated out into Diagon Alley, then strode toward the café with the blue umbrellas and settled into a seat in the corner.
-Fleur checked the hedge covered her hair, then propped the menu up to hide her face.
+Fleur checked the hedge, concealed her hair, then propped the menu up to hide her face.
 ‘Carrot cake, crumble, chocolate cake, and that English abomination.’

 ‘Any drinks?’
 The waitress bounced across.
 ‘Some tea?’